-Buyers must only set selection criteria that are both relevant and proportionate to the contract. [\\The Public Contracts \(Scotland\) Regulations 2015\\](#) sets out a list of things that can be taken into account during the selection process.
+Buyers must only set selection criteria that are both relevant and proportionate to the contract.
+[The Procurement \(Scotland\) Regulations 2016](#) set out a finite list of things that can be taken into account during the selection process.

 These fall into three broad categories: